abstractmachines/r-stats-probability/README.md

 - Discrete random variables have a stepwise function.
 - Continuous random variables have a continuous function.
+- Continuous random variables have a smooth curve graph that is the result of histograms, or Riemann summations.

 ### Axioms of continuous RV distributions

+- Continuous variables have a "smooth curve" graph that looks like a histogram, or a result of Riemann sums.
+The _total area under the curve) from $(-\infty, \infty) = 1$.
+This axiom is analogous to the discrete RV's having all probabilities sum to 1 discretely.

 - Variables are continuous if their distributions are, and, lots of real analysis continuity stuff, regarding "absolute continuity."
 More importantly,